Gun Studies: Permit Laws Reduce Murders; Red Flag Laws Cut Suicides

 The new research offers insight into the laws' effect — and it may not be what you think.

-"Although these laws tended to be enacted after mass shooting events, in practice, they tend to be enforced primarily for suicide prevention," says Aaron Kivisto, a clinical psychologist who studies gun violence prevention.
+"Although these laws tended to be enacted after mass shooting events, in practice, they tend to be enforced primarily for suicide prevention," says Aaron Kivisto, a clinical psychologist with the University of Indianapolis who studies gun violence prevention.

 He's completed a new study of the effect of red flag laws in Connecticut and Indiana, two states that have had such laws on the books the longest.